MindTheGap-ERC/CarbonateStratPalEvo/README.md

 This workspace contains all age-depth models used.
 4. Test modes of evolution
 Open the file "testModesOfEvolution.R" in R and run it.
-It will test how well the different modes of evolution are recognized in the different scenarios, and save the results as a workspace named "resultsTestModesOfEvo.Rdata"
+It will test how well the different modes of evolution are recognized in the different scenarios, and save the results as a workspace named "resultsTestModesOfEvo.Rdata".